Nicole Scherzinger Flaunts Sparkly Dress And Incredible Figure While In Hong Kong

-Nicole Scherzinger has shared to her fans that she is in Hong Kong as four hours ago she posted a photo of her looking stunning in a sparkly dress.
+Nicole Scherzinger has shared to her fans that she is in Hong Kong, as four hours ago, she posted a photo of her looking stunning in a sparkly dress.
 She expressed in her caption that she had just got off her flight and that she was going straight to dinner.

 Her sparkly outfit not only shows off how incredible her figure is, but it also reveals a leg as she fiercely stares into the camera lens.
 The “Right There” hitmaker has her hair tied up in a high ponytail and is owning herself in the silver outfit.